How are Stablecoins Taxed? (2025)

 Wondering how much tax you’ll pay on your stablecoin transactions?

 In recent years, stablecoins have become a more and prominent part of the crypto ecosystem.
-In April 2024, it was estimated that the total market supply of stablecoins was $150 billion.
+In January 2025, it was estimated that the total market supply of stablecoins was over $200 billion.

 In this guide, we’ll break down everything you need to know about how stablecoins like DAI, USDT, and USDC are taxed.
 Whether you’re trading stablecoins, earning stablecoin income, or converting your crypto into stablecoin, we’ll break down exactly how you can report your transactions on your tax return.